For as long as I can remember, a US visa application Philippines task is a cause for dread. Filipinos find it really hard to get a US visa.

 Tips in Applying for a US Visa in Manila (The Interview)

-Unlike other visa application processes, the interview with the consular officer in the US embassy is, I think, the most important factor in getting a US visa.
+Unlike in other embassies, the US visa application process holds the interview with the consular officer in the US embassy as the most important factor in getting a US visa.
 After all, aside from the online application form, you’re not submitting any other document–no employment certificate, no leave of absence, no legal deeds to properties you own.

 In short, you have to convince the consul that you will go back to the Philippines after your US trip and not stay illegally there.